Format of the Db2 node configuration file

 If you are using logical database partitions, the logicalport value you specify must start at 0 and continue in ascending order (for example, 0,1,2).

 Furthermore, if you specify a logicalport entry for one database partition server, you must specify a logicalport for each database partition server listed in your db2nodes.cfg file.

 Each physical server must have a logical node 0.

 This field is optional only if you are not using logical database partitions or a high speed interconnect.

 - Specifies the host name or the IP address of the high speed interconnect

 If an entry is specified for this field, all communication between database partition servers (except for communications as a result of the db2start, db2stop, and db2_all commands) is handled through the high speed interconnect.

 This parameter is required only if you are using a high speed interconnect for database partition communications.

-On AIX, this concept is known as "resource sets" and on Solaris Operating System it is called "projects".
-Refer to your operating systems documentation for more information about resource management.
+On AIX, this concept is known as "resource sets", refer to AIX documentation for more information about resource management.